scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 {: refdef}

-**NOTE** When using remote configuration, the keystore file is not looked up by the Gateway on the file system, but it is read directly from the configuration that is received from ThingsBoard server.
+**NOTE** When using remote configuration, the keystore file is not looked up by the Gateway on the file system, but it is read directly from the configuration that is received from Pacificsoft server.
 The sample **opc-ua-gui-extension-configuration.json** does not contain the keystore data.
 After importing the sample configuration, you need to add the keystore manually by clicking **Edit Extension**:

 {:refdef: style="text-align: center;"}